MaheshReddy-05/MaheshReddy-05/README.md

 - 👋 Hi, I’m @MaheshReddy-05
-- 👀 I’m interested in Programming in Java
+- 👀 I’m interested in Machine Learning to work with real data
-- 🌱 I’m currently learning Machine Learning Algorithm's and implementing them on realtime data
+- 🌱 I’m currently practicing DSA in java language
+- ### Work Experience
+- 1 .
+Teaching Assistant At Coding Ninjas,  I had mentor more than 100 students
 <!-- - 💞️ I’m looking to collaborate on  -->
 <!-- - 📫 How to reach me ... -->